Basic and Transitional Studies

 All students must reapply for a tutor each quarter, regardless of if they received a tutor or not due to new schedules, new feedback and priority level from teacher, etc.

-Requesting a Tutor
+Requesting a tutor

 1. Pick up an ABE Student Intake Form or an ESL Student Intake Form from the Tutoring Office.
 This can be done by either the instructor or the student.